 3. Cowper’s glands

-These glands determine semen volume, consistency, and healthy semen colour, all affecting sperm survival and fertilisation success.
-Hence, the proper gland function is important for fertility outcomes.
+These glands determine semen volume, consistency, and healthy semen colour, all of which affect sperm survival and fertilisation success.
+Proper gland function is therefore crucial for fertility outcomes.

 Hormonal control of male reproduction

-As a general observation, age also influences the production of hormones, and after the age of 30, testosterone levels will generally reduce.
+Age also influences hormone production, and after the age of 30, testosterone levels will generally reduce.
 Lifestyle, stress, and medical conditions can also affect hormonal balance and reproductive function.

 Factors that affect male reproduction